Income Statements vs. Balance Sheets: What’s the Difference?

 1. Track Profitability

 For long-term growth and sustained success, you need to know exactly how much money your business is making over time.
 With help from income statements, you can easily keep tabs on your profitability.
-The specific time period you need your income statements to cover depends on a range of factors, including how tight the profit margins are in your industry and your financial goals.

 2. Identify Trends